ARMmbed/mbed-tls-sockets/test/tls-client/README.md

 2. Connect the FRDM-K64F to the computer with the micro-USB cable, being careful to use the "OpenSDA" connector on the target board.

-3. Navigate to the mbedtls directory supplied with your release and open a terminal.
+3. Navigate to the mbed-tls-sockets directory supplied with your release and open a terminal.

 4. Set the yotta target: